Raffles Medical Group: History

-Founding

 In 1976, the group's founders, Dr Loo Choon Yong and Dr Alfred Loh, opened their first two clinics in Singapore's Central Business District with the aim of providing medical services to corporate clients.
 By 1989, this had grown to five clinics and it was then that the two friends decided to incorporate their clinics into a medical practice group.
 Expanding after its incorporation, RMG moved into Singapore's HDB heartlands with their first neighbourhood clinic in 1993.
 The first of these areas included Telok Blangah, Bishan, Ang Mo Kio, Siglap, Tampines, Pasir Ris and Bedok.

 In 1990, RMG tendered and obtained a contract with the Civil Aviation Authority of Singapore to provide medical services to the passengers transiting through Changi International Airport as well as airport workers.
 This also marked RMG's first 24-hour clinic.

 Patients of Raffles Medical Clinics that required specialist care were initially referred to the public hospitals or private specialists.
 In 1991, RMG appointed specialists in its medical staff.
 The Group consolidated its specialist service in 1993 with the opening of Raffles SurgiCentre at No. 182 Clemenceau Avenue – the first free-standing day surgery centre at Southeast Asia.
 It had four operating theatres, 28 recovery beds and two beds in intensive care unit.

 By 1996, the network of clinics had grown to 30 branches covering most parts of Singapore.
 When Raffles SurgiCentre saw a lack of space for further expansion, Dr Loo began looking for a site to build a hospital.
 They eventually settled on Blanco Court, a commercial building at the intersection of North Bridge Road and Ophir Road.
 Construction works to convert it into a hospital began in 1999.
 This culminated in the opening of the 380-bed Raffles Hospital on 31 March 2001.
 It consists of 24 different specialist centres which provides specialist services such as obstetrics and gynaecology, cardiology, oncology and orthopaedics.

+Raffles Hospital participates in the Ministry of Health's Emergency Care Collaboration scheme, under which selected emergency patients may be transported by public ambulances for treatment.
+Between 2015 and 2018, approximately 10,500 patients benefited from the scheme.

+In 2019, Raffles Medical Group opened a 22-storey specialist centre.

 Today, the Group is present in Singapore, China, Vietnam, Cambodia and Japan.
 The Group runs a network of 106 multi-disciplinary clinics across Singapore and medical centres in Hong Kong, Shanghai and Osaka.
 Raffles Medical Group also has representative offices in Indonesia, Vietnam, Cambodia, Brunei and Bangladesh, as well as associates throughout the Asia-Pacific region.
 Airport clinics in Singapore's Changi International Airport and Hong Kong's Chek Lap Kok International Airport are also managed by them.

+In 2024 the hospital said it was looking to expand outside of Singapore, as a combination of high treatment costs, a rising Singapore dollar, and inflation was causing a reduction in foreign patients.